ARM-software/AVH/DoxyGen/infrastructure/src/avhclient.md

 **IAM User**

-The IAM User that is used by avhclient for AWS access (see *AWS credentials* in \ref avhclient_setup_aws) shall have shall have following [IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_id-based):
+The IAM User that is used by avhclient for AWS access (see *AWS credentials* in \ref avhclient_setup_aws) shall have following [IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_id-based):

-- AVHPassRole,- a customer-managed policy tha you need to create in your AWS account specifically for using avhclient:
+- AVHPassRole,- a customer-managed policy that you need to create in your AWS account specifically for using avhclient:
 ```
 AVHPassrole:
   Type: 'AWS::IAM::Policy'